sagarchoudhary96/30-Days-Of-Code/CONTRIBUTING.md

    ```
    Update: solution for [Day 1] in [Python] language to run with python v3.
    ```
- * Create a PR to this Repoository from your forked repository providing description of what you did.
+ * Create a PR to this Repository from your forked repository providing description of what you did.
  * Once Reviewed, It will be merged to the Repo.